martintrojer/martintrojer.github.com/content/post/2011-12-22-asynchronous-workflows-in-clojure.md

      (fn[r] (send result #(conj % (:body r)))))))
 ```

-Errors will propagate on the result channel, so they can be handled in one place.&nbsp;Lamina also provides an async macro, taking is a little bit further to the F# example above.
+Errors will propagate on the result channel, so they can be handled in one place.
+Lamina also provides an async macro, taking is a little bit further to the F# example above.

 ```clojure